Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 az sql db create -g <resource-group> -s <server-name> -n todo_v2 --service-objective GP_Gen5_2
 ```

 Another option is to run the `azure-create-sql-db.sh` script in the `./databases` folder.
-The script uses the ARM template available in the same folder to create a server and a `todo_vw` database.
+The script uses the ARM template available in the same folder to create a server and a `todo_v2` database.

 Make sure you have the firewall configured to allow your machine to access Azure SQL: